hashicorp/design-system/website/docs/getting-started/for-engineers.md

 !!!

 ## Icons

 There are multiple ways to use icons in your codebase.
-We provide icons as an Ember addon and as a generic package that can also be consumed in React applications.
+For usage in Ember applications, we provide an Ember `Icon` component as part of the design-system-components package.
+For other usages, such as in a React application, we also provide the framework-agnostic flight-icons package.

 ### Install icons package